 The Disability Smart Framework and our support for your organisation

 We have developed a framework of measures reflecting four levels of activity (leadership, process and policies, delivery and review) within ten business areas that will be common across all private and public sector organisations.
-Business areas include; Leadership, Learning and development, Workplace adjustments, Recruitment, Customers and services users, Procurement, Communication, Built environment and Technology.
+Business areas include; Leadership, Learning and development, Workplace adjustments, Recruitment, Retention, Customers and services users, Procurement, Communication, Built environment and Technology.

 These measures are comprehensive and allow organisations to review current practices and identify areas for action.